 Making friends across Chichester often starts with calm, familiar plans.
 A short catch‑up in the centre, a gentle walk near the Cathedral, or an easy chat around Northgate keeps things comfortable.
 The first meet should be brief and public; the second meet is what builds momentum.
 Keeping plans local makes it far more likely you’ll meet again — and repeat meet‑ups are where friendship forms.

-Whether you have just moved to Chichester or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Chichester, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: